int128/gradle-ssh-plugin/README.md

 ```

-### Task configuration
+### Open a session

-In the `SshTask` closure, following methods and properties are available:
+In the `SshTask` closure, following methods are available:
   * `session(remote)` - Adds a session to the remote host.
   * `session(remotes)` - Adds each session of remote hosts.
 If a list is given, sessions will be executed in order.
 Otherwise, order is not defined.

-  * `config(key: value)` - Adds an configuration entry.
-All configurations are given to JSch.
-This method overwrites entries if same defined in convention.
+#### Task specific settings

+Following properties are available:
   * `dryRun` - Dry run flag.
 If true, performs no action.
 Default is according to the convention property.
   * `outputLogLevel` - Log level of standard output for executing commands.
 Default is according to the convention property.
   * `errorLogLevel` - Log level of standard error for executing commands.
 Default is according to the convention property.
   * `encoding` - Encoding of input and output for executing commands.
 Default is according to the convention property.

+Also following method is available:
+  * `config(key: value)` - Adds an configuration entry.
+All configurations are given to JSch.
+This method overwrites entries if same defined in convention.

 Specification of the closure is defined in the [class SshSpec](src/main/groovy/org/hidetake/gradle/ssh/api/SshSpec.groovy).
 Note that the closure will be called in **evaluation** phase on Gradle.

-### Session operation
+### Execute commands or transfer files

-In the `session` closure, following methods and properties are available:
+In the `session` closure, following methods are available:
   * `execute(command)` - Executes a command.
 This method blocks until the command is completed and returns output of the command.
   * `executeSudo(command)` - Executes a command as sudo (prepends sudo -S -p).
 Used to support sudo commands requiring password.
 This method blocks until the command is completed and returns output of the command.
   * `executeBackground(command)` - Executes a command in background.
 Other operations will be performed concurrently.
   * `shell` - Opens a shell.
 This method blocks until the shell is finished.
 Note that you should provide termination input such as `exit` or `quit` with the interaction closure.
   * `get(remote, local)` - Fetches a file or directory from remote host.
   * `put(local, remote)` - Sends a file or directory to remote host.

+Also following property is available:
   * `remote` - Remote host of current session.
 (Read only)

 Specification of the closure is defined in the [interface OperationHandler](src/main/groovy/org/hidetake/gradle/ssh/api/OperationHandler.groovy).